 Here are a smattering of baby toys best suited to meet these milestone goals.

-The Best Baby Toys for 12+ Month Olds
+The Best Infant Toys for 1 Year Olds

 Sometime around her first birthday you’ll notice a change.
 She’s tired of sitting around and watching everything happen around her.
 It’s time to jump up and start getting involved!